embedded-machine-learning/scripts-and-guides/scripts/training/README.md

 2. Execute the http://[IP]:6006 in the browser to get the tensorboard panel
 3. Quit Tensorboard with Ctrl+C in the shell

+## FAQ, Problems and Solutions
+1. If ts cannot execute command: Check if EOF is Unix and not Windows!

 # Issues
 If there are any issues or suggestions for improvements, please add an issue to github's bug tracking system or please send a mail to [Alexander Wendt](mailto:alexander.wendt@tuwien.ac.at)